pulse-framework/pulse/README.md

 ## Collections

 Pulse provides "collections" as a way to easily save data.
-They automatically handle normalizing and caching data.
+They automatically handle normalizing and caching.
+Collections are designed for arrays of data following the same stucture or 'model'.
+So channels, posts, comments, reviews etc.
 Each collection comes with database-like methods to manipulate data.

 Once you've defined a collection, you can begin saving data to it.